 Dressed is a fetish movie then, but it is also a film on the subject of the fetish, a work that dissects the idea of cinematic misogyny and fetishism with a keen and cunning, even deviously genius, air of pompous luxury.
 The famed shower masturbation opening is a ruse as well as a cipher, the red herring key to unlock the film’s mysteries: the sequence, bathed in rapturous and mystical hazy lighting out of a Playboy centerfold shoot, is a gloriously fetishistic and voyeuristic sequence of audience-baiting anti-fetish comedy, daring the audience to imbibe in one more scene of Dickinson stroking her vagina until you start to feel gross about it.
 Dickinson’s hair in this scene is a plastic bombshell blonde, a color turned even more artificial and unmarketable by the lighting that accentuates its immovable anti-strut.
 The scene is a work of glory and elegance filmed with tones that connect the dots between Hollywood melodrama and chic-pornography, a film that validates fetishes by drowning them in gilded lighting until it feels sickening and downright gluttonous.

 Presentation is the divining rod throughout, and presentation in prismatic ways.
-Softcore erotica is an obvious stepping stone, but the film’s most famous sequence features two characters engaging in a pas de deux in an art gallery where the paintings and statues become part and parcel with the hunt.
+Softcore erotica is an obvious stepping stone, but the film’s most famous sequence features two characters in an art gallery where the paintings and statues become part and parcel with the hunt.
 De Palma is vindicating and threatening voyeurism by finding the chain links between department store galleries and pornography.
 The opening shower scene is so studied in its appropriation of pornographic iconography that it functions as satire of voyeurism, and De Palma spends the film teasing out the intersections of one kind of voyeurism – peeking into a shower to see female nudity – and another – peaking into a shower to see a woman murdered without the nudity (see Psycho).
 Why, De Palma asks, is one a confrontational masterwork and the other a misbegotten house of cinematic horrors?

 In his world, film, painting, sculpture, and fashion occupy different worlds – from grindhouse sideshows to haute-couture showpieces – but they play in the same register: fetish voyeurism, and De Palma’s cinema is an attempt to beg what it is we find so different about, say, a fashion show and the nominally more lurid, unkempt highs (or lows) of a scabrous back-alley murder.
 Where do we draw the line between smut and art, and what are the implications of finding a line at all?
 With the deliberately pastel-infused set design (by Gary Brink), the hyperbolic, hysterical costumes (by Gary Jones and Ann Roth), and the overpowering pungency of the relaxed-teals-hiding-blood-reds cinematography (by Ralf D Bode), Dressed is alight with corroborating evidence to its claim of over-accentuating the voyeurism in the thriller world until it confronts us as lavish absurdity.
 It is a hyper-thriller, essentially, a thriller that asks when it will no longer be thrilling.